Framework for liquid crystal based particle models: Introduction

+Then we can consider Feynman ensembles of such fields, allowing to resolve infinite energy issue before 2nd quantization: through field regularization corresponding to later renormalization, understand the differences between e.g. electron's field configuration and of (infinite energy) perfect point charge.

-From the other side, in recent years there were experimentally realized many long-range interactions for localized topological configurations in liquid crystals, e.g. resembling quadrupole-quadrupole~\cite{lq1}, dipole-dipole~\cite{lq2}, Coulomb~\cite{lq3} or even stronger~\cite{lq4} interactions.
-They use ellipsoid-like molecules, which if cylindrically symmetric (uniaxial nematic) can be represented with director field $\vec{n}\equiv \vec{n}(x)$ of unitary vectors, this way allowing for (quanitzed) topological charges e.g. hedgehog-like configurations.
+Liquid crystals use ellipsoid-like molecules, which if cylindrically symmetric (uniaxial nematic) can be represented with director field $\vec{n}\equiv \vec{n}(x)$ of unitary vectors, this way allowing for (quanitzed) topological charges e.g. hedgehog-like configurations.
+They get long-range e.g. \textbf{Coulomb-like interaction} as in Figure \ref{coulomb}: total energy of the field (as integrated energy density: Hamiltonian) for two charges in various distances behaves as in Coulomb potential.

-Such 3D topological charge, as 3D winding number~\cite{wind} of $\vec{n}$ restricted to $\mathcal{S}\to S^2$, can be calculated by integrating over closed surface $\mathcal{S}$ Jacobian of this function, which is curvature of this field.
-Therefore, interpreting this curvature as electric field, we get \textbf{Gauss law with built-in charge quantization as topological}.
-To regularize singularity, discontinuity in the center of such charge to a finite energy (e.g. at most 511 keVs for electron), there can be used $V(\vec{n})=(\|\vec{n}\|^2-1)^2$ Higgs potential or its analogue: preferring topologically nontrivial vacuum as minimum of potential, e.g. $\|\vec{n}\|=1$.
-Massless dynamics of this vacuum (Goldstone bosons) can be chosen to resemble electromagnetism by interpreting this curvature as electric field, to prevent infinite energy this potential allows to deform such field e.g. to $\vec{n}= 0$ in the center of singularity.
+Such 3D topological charge as 3D winding number~\cite{wind} of $\vec{n}$ restricted to $\mathcal{S}\to S^2$, can be calculated by integrating over closed surface $\mathcal{S}$ the Jacobian of this function - which turns out curvature of this field.
+Therefore, interpreting (e.g. vector) field curvature as electric field, we get \textbf{Gauss law with built-in charge quantization as topological} (\href{https://en.wikipedia.org/wiki/Gauss\%E2\%80\%93Bonnet_theorem}{Gauss-Bonnet theorem}).